1st night in Villaverde-La Oliva > Hotel Rural Mahoh

 Combine with other islands

-But their way of life and customs were similar: they lived by herding, berry picking and local fishing.
+But their way of life and customs were similar: they lived by herding, berry picking and fishing locally.
 They lived in caves and did not know how to use metals.
 They did not sail, so there was no interaction between the tribes on the different islands.

 In their journeys on foot with their herds, they used paths and trails previously marked by the animals.
 They used these trails to reach places suitable for grazing, crossed deep ravines and maintained relations with the various menceyatos of each island.

-Today these trails are for the enjoyment of contemporary hikers and have technical designations such as GR 130 or GR 131.
+Today these trails are ready for the enjoyment of contemporary hikers in Fuerteventuraand have technical designations such as GR 130 or GR 131.
 But we, in homage to those hardened hikers of the past, prefer to call them…

 Camino del Guanche